ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_04_voxist_models/guide.en-gb.md

 ### Preparing audio files for transcription

-To be successfully transcribed, audio files should be mono (single channel) WAV file.
-You can use FFmpeg to convert convert your input audio to the appropriate format with the following steps:
+To be successfully transcribed, audio files should be mono (single channel) WAV files.
+You can use FFmpeg to convert your input audio to the appropriate format with the following steps:

 1. **Installation**:
    First, ensure you have FFmpeg installed on your machine.
 If not, download and install it from the [official website](https://ffmpeg.org/download.html) or use your package manager if you're on Linux.